marc0olo/aens-nfts/docs/diagrams/wrap_aens_names.md

     AENS owner ->> NFT Contract: 1) wrapMultiple: nft_id, map(name, delegation_signature)
-    Note left of NFT Contract: claims ownership of names Note left of NFT Contract: assigns names to NFT Note left of NFT Contract: extends all names
+    Note left of NFT Contract: claims ownership of names Note left of NFT Contract: assigns names to NFT Note left of NFT Contract: updates expiry of names to wrap to match expiry of names in nft_id
 ```